Pelegrina Pastorino: Humanitarian work

 During World War II, Pele took part in humanitarian work in the rescue of women and children exiting Europe by finding them homes in Argentina, Uruguay, and Brazil, as a participant of the International Red Cross and Unesco refugees training assistant program.
-She was the aunt of famous Argentine actress Malvina Pastorino, Pele was married in Cordoba to the Argentine essayist Nicolás Barrios-Lynch.
+She was the aunt of famous Argentine actress Malvina Pastorino, and fashion-career mentor to Catherine, Countess Grixoni while working for Harrods.

+Personal life and death

+Pele married the Argentine essayist Nicolás Barrios-Lynch in the City of Buenos Aires, and they took seasonal residency in La Cumbrecita, a small hamlet in Córdoba, Argentina.
+She died in Buenos Aires in 1988.